SkylineCommunications/dataminer-docs/develop/api/DmsNotifyTypes/DMS_DIAG.md

 # DMS_DIAG (85)

 > [!WARNING]
-> The use of DMS Notify types is deprecated.
-Use types from [Class library](xref:ClassLibraryIntroduction) instead.
+> The use of DMS Notify types has been deprecated.
+Use types from the [Class Library](xref:ClassLibraryIntroduction) instead.

 Obtains additional information from a DMA or a DMS.